Skip to main content

 • -var and -var-file: Specifies values for any input variables used in module source addresses or backend settings in the current configuration.

-This command relies on schema information from provider plugins to fully understand the provider-specific data structures in state, plan, and configuration artifacts.
+Unless using the -module=DIR option, this command relies on schema information from provider plugins to fully understand the provider-specific data structures in state, plan, and configuration artifacts.
 If you are currently using different provider versions than were used when creating the selected artifact then you may need to use tofu apply (or similar) to allow OpenTofu to upgrade the stored data to match the latest provider schemas.

 JSON Output